-- (a) the Director of the Health Sciences Centre (in the case of students concurrently enrolled in the Postgraduate Diploma in Child and Family Psychology) or - (b) the Head of the Department/School/Centre in which the proposed senior supervisor is located (in consultation with the Director, Health Sciences Centre and any other HOD/S involved in supervision).

-P: Part I

-- A Bachelors degree with a major in Psychology; or - (2) Any relevant Bachelors degree and a Graduate Diploma of Science in Psychology; and - PSYC 206 Research Design and Statistics or other research methods paper deemed equivalent.
+- (a) the Head of the School of Health Sciences (in the case of students concurrently enrolled in the Postgraduate Diploma in Child and Family Psychology) or - (b) the Head of the Department/School/Centre in which the proposed senior supervisor is located (in consultation with the Director, Health Sciences Centre and any other HOD/S involved in supervision). - P: Part I - A Bachelors degree with a major in Psychology; or - (2) Any relevant Bachelors degree and a Graduate Diploma of Science in Psychology; and - (3) PSYC 206 Research Design and Statistics or other research methods paper deemed equivalent.